Seirdy/func-analysis/README.md

 ## Using this library

-The `func_analysis` module defines the class `FuncIntervals`.
+The `func_analysis` module defines the class `AnalyzedFunc`.
 An instance of this class has several attributes describing the behavior of this function.

 Required data include: